 - Records which document university events including festivities honoring a visitor to campus being given an honorary degree or presidential medal, lectures, concerts, recitals, stage productions, and activities in connections with visitors to campus.

-- Records which document the quality and type of student who attends PLU.
+- Records which document the physical facilities of the university.

-- Personal papers of key administrators such as the president and officers, members of the Board of Regents, of prominent faculty members, and others closely associated with the university.
+- Personal papers of key administrators such as the president and officers, members of the Board of Regents, faculty members, alumni, and others closely associated with the university.

 Transfer or Donation of Records to the Archives

-For personal papers, donations are documented by a written receipt and donor agreement specifying the conditions of transfer with regard to legal title, restrictions on access, literary rights, and authority to weed.
+For personal papers, donations are documented by a donor agreement specifying the conditions of transfer with regard to legal title, restrictions on access, literary rights, etc.

 It is the obligation of the university to care for these records permanently and to provide proper facilities and procedures to ensure the preservation of records transferred.
-When records are transferred to The University Archives, they become the property of the archives.
+When records are transferred to The University Archives, they become the property of the Archives and Special Collections.

 Arrangement and Description